electric-sql/pglite/multi-session-worker-multi-memory-design.md

 Rebuild the complete dependency world and PostgreSQL with the pinned Emscripten toolchain, `-matomics`, `-mbulk-memory`, and `-sSHARED_MEMORY=1`, but still run one process.
 Import the shared global memory, validate tagged global allocations synthetically, and pass `pg_regress` again.
 This phase catches build-flag, libc, and host-loader assumptions independently of process emulation.

+The Phase 3 build/lowering POC gate completed on 13 July 2026 on a native Apple Silicon Docker builder.
+The architecture selector chose `emscripten/emsdk:3.1.74-arm64`; both resulting images inspect as `linux/arm64` and report `aarch64` at runtime, with no emulated fallback.
+A clean dependency, PostgreSQL, and contrib rebuild passed binary feature/import audits for the main module and 50 side modules, deterministic transformation, a synthetic tagged global allocation using ordinary, bulk, and atomic accesses, a disposable-package build, and 9/9 matched-classic differential SQL cases.
+The candidate rewrote 250,397 operations and remained free of the Emscripten pthread runtime.
+This passes the POC gate only.
+Full Phase 3 remains open until the `pg_regress` requirement above runs through the planned regression harness.

 ### Phase 4: process portability layer

 Build this against small mock modules from day one, then integrate it with the transformed artifact: